The Lastest Gun in the West: Casting

 Dennis Weaver portrayed Buck McCoy in the episode.

 The episode features American actor Dennis Weaver, famous for his role in the television show Gunsmoke, in a guest role as the Western actor Buck McCoy.
 Al Jean, the show runner for the episode, stated in the DVD commentary that Weaver was very funny, a ”terrific guy”, and that it was an honor to meet him.
-Karl Wiedergott, an actor who usually fills in for unavailable male cast members during table reads for The Simpsons episodes, portrayed an alcoholic resembling Walter Brennan.
+Karl Wiedergott, an actor who usually fills in for unavailable male cast members during table reads for The Simpsons episodes, portrayed a recovering alcoholic gold miner resembling Walter Brennan.
 The dog was played by voice artist Frank Welker.

 Cultural references

-The episode title is a pun based on the term "the fastest gun in the west".
-A scene in the episode shows McCoy auditioning for a spot in the Krusty the Clown show.
-To showcase his skills, McCoy shoots a Krusty cardboard cutout in the crotch.
+The episode title is a pun based on the term "the fastest gun in the west," and there are numerous references to, and parodies of, classic Hollywood westerns, cowboy characters, music, and themes throughout the episode.
+In the scene where McCoy rehearses for his appearance on the Krusty the Clown show, he shoots a Krusty cardboard cutout repeatedly in the crotch.
 The scene is a reference to an incident on The Tonight Show Starring Johnny Carson, in which Ed Ames hit a mannequin in the crotch while demonstrating a tomahawk throw.
 Carson's quips during the incident are referenced in Krusty's line "Ooh, right in the panhandle."
-Carson can also be seen in one of the clips before Krusty's show in the episode, along with poet Robert Frost.
-The inside of McCoy's house is loosely based on the inside of Will Rogers' house in Will Rogers State Historic Park.
-"McTrigger", the last TV series McCoy starred in, is a parody of the American television police drama McCloud, in which Weaver played the lead; McCoy claims the series was eventually retooled into Room 222.
+The interior of McCoy's house is loosely based on the inside of Will Rogers' house in Will Rogers State Historic Park.
+"McTrigger", the last TV series McCoy starred in, is a parody of the 1970's American television police drama McCloud, in which Weaver played the lead; McCoy bitterly observes that all it seems his character did was "shoot hippies," so he was eventually written out and the series retooled as Room 222, a show created by Simpsons producer James L. Brooks set in an inner-city high school.
 In one scene, Homer shows Bart a poster of himself dressed as Farrah Fawcett in her iconic red swimsuit poster.
-During a flashback, McCoy waxes nostalgic about shooting hippies in the old days when there is a split second cameo of Gilbert Shelton's Fabulous Furry Freak Brothers.
+The rehab center where Buck goes, the John Ford Center for Alcoholic Cowboys, is a nod to both film director John Ford, as well as the Betty Ford Center, an addiction treatment facility in Rancho Mirage, California famous for a long list of celebrity patients over the years.